microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 >**Tip:** You can open files or folders directly from the command line.
 The period '.' refers to the current folder, therefore VS Code will start and open the `Hello` folder.

-From the File Explorer tool bar, press the New File button:
+From the File Explorer toolbar, press the New File button:

 ![File Explorer New File](images/nodejs/toolbar-new-file.png)